 Modern Foreign Language (MFL)

 At Firs Farm Primary School, we teach a Modern Foreign Language so that each and every child between the ages of 8 and 11 has access to a world beyond their own community and culture.
-Our pupils discover not only new words and phrases by also different cultures, different moral values and different perspectives.
+Our pupils discover not only new words and phrases but also different cultures, different moral values and different perspectives.

-Teaching and Learning Style
+Learning and Teaching Style

-Our children are very enthusiastic language learners.
-They learn it in class, discuss it in the playground and practise it with adults whenever they can.
-I love being wished a lovely afternoon by 30 kids walking past.
-Bon après-midi Madame Dejonghe!
+Our pupils are very enthusiastic language learners.
+They love learning French in class; they discuss it in the playground and readily practise it with adults whenever they can.
+I cherish being wished a lovely afternoon by groups of children walking past me.
+“Bon après-midi Madame Dejonghe!”